vhyza/solarex/README.md

 # Solarex

+Elixir package for calculating moon phase, sunrise and sunset for particular date and place on the Earth.

+### Moon

-Solarex brings `Solarex.Moon` module for calculating [moon phase](https://en.wikipedia.org/wiki/Lunar_phase#Calculating_phase) using naive approach by calculating the days from the known new moon.
+`Solarex.Moon` module is for calculating [moon phase](https://en.wikipedia.org/wiki/Lunar_phase#Calculating_phase) using naive approach by calculating the days from the known new moon.

 You can specify known new moon using `config.exs`